AVprogpinx131/GiftFinder/README.md

 # Find your perfect birthday gifts

 ### Overview
 Made a simple Rust CLI game with inquire library.
 Check out library Github repo [here](https://github.com/mikaelmello/inquire).

+In practice module I added the learning content for enums, structs and vectors.

 ### Game logic
 The customer gets a certain amount of money after selecting his birthday date from the calendar.
 If your birthday is in the weekend, we add 100-300$ (used rand library to generate random number) to the customers account as a bonus.